sourdoughbrett/Bot_Brie_Starter/README.md

 ---

 ## **3. Project Structure** 🚀
-All boilerplate AND back-testing script timeframes can be customized (1m, 15m, 1h, daily, weekly, etc.).
+The boilerplate AND back-testing scripts timeframes can be customized (1m, 15m, 1h, daily, weekly, etc.).

 **Remember you need an Alpaca Market Subscription to access historical bars within 15 minutes of real-time data.**